jlmoya/lowdisc/readme.txt

    following methods : new, destroy, configure, cget, get, startup and next.

 See the overview in the help provided with this toolbox.

-DONE
- * tested the skip and leap for all sequences
- * replaced sprintf by msprintf
- * with the Fast Niederreiter sequence, if the gfarit and gfplsys files already exist, do not generate anymore.
- * checked the maximal dimension available for Fast Niederreiter : fixed bug in the source
- * removed _mlist_isfield where unused
- * Update the help page : Niederreiter base 2 is slow while Niederreiter arbitrary base is fast
- * added -nbsimmax to know the maximum number of simulations for all sequences
- * removed _divremainder : this is modulo
- * improved the performance of skip and leap
- * add the reference implementation in the comments of lowdisc_new
- * check that the maximum dimension is checked in lowdisc_configure for all sequences
- * made some support routine available publicly : lowdisc_bary, lowdisc_bitlo0, lowdisc_hi1.
- * fill lowdisc_new and specify for each sequence if the skip and leap options are direct (faster) or one-by-one (slower)

-TODO

- * Add scrambling algorithms
- * Add algorithms to compute the discrepancy
- * Add test cases on integrals as in Bratley and Fox
- * create this = lowdisc_autosetup ( this ) :
-   * suggest skip parameter for sobol : http://people.sc.fsu.edu/~burkardt/m_src/sobol/tau_sobol.m
-   * suggest skip parameter for faure : base^4
-   * suggest skip parameter for Niederreiter : BASE ** POWER(BASE) where (POWER(I), I = 2,MAXBAS) / 12,8,8,6,6,6,4,4,4,4,4,4 /
-   * suggest number of simulations for sobol : a power of 2 larger than nbsim, N = 2**K WHERE K .GE.
-(TAUS+S-1) FOR INTEGRATION AND K .GT.
-TAUS FOR GLOBAL OPTIMIZATION.
-TAU/0,0,1,3,5,8,11,15,19,23,27,31,35/
-   * suggest number of simulations for faure : a power of the base larger than nbsim
-   * suggest number of simulations for Niederreiter : a power of the base : BASE ** POWER(BASE), BASE ** ((POWER(BASE) + 1)), BASE ** ((POWER(BASE) + 2)), BASE ** ((POWER(BASE) + 3))
-   * suggest initial base for Niederreiter : (OPTBAS(I), I = 2,MAXDIM) / 2,3,3,5,7,7,9,9,11,11,13/
- * check interaction between skip and leap for all sequences
- * vectorize the call to the fast sequences, so that we can get several elements at the same time

 Author